marcosalvi-01/tizencertificates/README.md

 Special thanks to Andreas Mausch ([@andreas-mausch](https://github.com/andreas-mausch)) for the research and documentation of the Samsung certificate generation process.
 The certificate chain and generation process is based on his work in the [moonwatch project](https://gitlab.com/andreas-mausch/moonwatch/-/blob/master/certificates/CreateSamsungCertificate.md).

+Additional thanks to [@bloodlee](https://github.com/bloodlee) for the [PyJavap project](https://github.com/bloodlee/PyJavap), which provided valuable insights into Java class file parsing without external dependencies.
+While PyJavap is more comprehensive, its approach to class file structure analysis helped inform the focused implementation used in this project.

 ## License

 MIT License